mesosphere/dcos-docs-site/pages/docs/1.7/administration/installing/oss/cloud/aws/removeaws/index.md

 ---
 layout: layout.pug
+navigationTitle:  Uninstalling on Amazon Web Services
+excerpt:
 title: Uninstalling on Amazon Web Services
 menuWeight: 300
-navigationTitle:  Uninstalling on Amazon Web Services
-excerpt:
-enterprise: false
 ---
 You can uninstall DC/OS running on AWS EC2 with these instructions.